 Title (up to 150 characters)

-Interested innovators are encouraged to submit their abstract proposal to NAI through the portal, no later than December 19, 2019 at 11:59 p.m.
-ET.
+Interested innovators are encouraged to submit their abstract proposal to NAI through the portal, no later than January 9, 2020 at 11:59 p.m.
+EST.

 The acceptance decisions will be made continuously, as the proposals arrive, but not later than three weeks after the submission deadline.
 There are strong limitations for the number of presenters, thus you are encouraged to submit your proposal early.